 At the turn of the nineteenth and twentieth centuries, Oruawharo was the regular meeting place of some of New Zealand’s leading social and political dignitaries.
 The women dressed in the graceful sweeping gowns of the time, the men in elegant formal attire, would gather in the wood-panelled dining room, before the roaring drawing room fire, or in summer on the veranda and lawn, to participate in what was an almost ceremonial occasion.

 As on those refined early occasions, today’s guests are offered a selection of teas.
-In modern times these are blended especially for Oruawharo and available for purchase in attractive canisters decorated with our own branding at $16 a tin.
-We also have Cast Iron Teapots in red or black available to purchase for $50, which means you can enjoy your tea in the comfort of your home.
+In modern times these are blended especially for Oruawharo and available for purchase in attractive canisters decorated with our own branding as well as some delicious jams, chutneys and compotes.
+We also have cast iron teapots in red or black available, which means you can enjoy your tea in the comfort of your home.

 As you enjoy your visit, know that your patronage contribute towards the restoration of this Category 1 Historic Hawke’s Bay property and we thank you for sharing our passion for this magical property.

 We only host High Tea on selected days.

 Please see the events page or our Facebook for the available dates and prices.

 • Tea/Coffee + scones, jam & cream + sandwiches + savories + sweets